Midstream HVAC and Water Heating Program

 Do all my customers qualify for this program?

-Customers or contractors purchasing qualifying equipment from participating distributors are eligible for midstream incentives, provided the installation address is a current Seattle City Light or Snohomish County PUD customer.
+Customers or contractors purchasing qualifying equipment from participating distributors are eligible for midstream incentives, provided the installation address is a current Seattle City Light customer.

 Please use the supplied territory map and/or zip code search tool available on this page, and if in doubt, reach out to your field representative or the Program implementer.